• Home

 • both contain minerals which occur naturally,

-• both must be bottled at source,
+• both must be bottled at the source,

 • both are safe to drink.